LukeCarrier/moodle-xxx_licensing/README.md

 * Write a bunch of targets for Totara organisations and audiences
 * Write the UI
 * Write the cron
+* Move all the selectors and other magic values in the client-side product dialogue code into module attributes for cleanliness and recognition
+* Display course icons in the product dialogue for Totara users

 ## Thanks